 Getting to the Trailhead

-Enter via the WEST entrance of Mount Rainier National Park through Elbe.
-You’ll know if you’re driving through Elbe if you see the different train cars for dining and overnight stays.
-Continuing through the park entrance, you will reach a junction to Reflection Lake.
-Turn Right and park at the Reflection Lake parking lot.
+Continuing through the park entrance onto Stevens Canyon Road, you will reach a junction to Reflection Lake.
+Turn Right and park at the Reflection Lake parking area on the south side of the road.
 Across the street is the trailhead for Pinnacle Saddle.

 Trailhead Facilities

-There were NO trailhead facilities at reflection lake.
-The closest facilities were a pull off prior to the turn off.
+There were NO trail head facilities at Reflection Lake.
+The closest facilities were a pull-off prior to the turn-off.

 Passes/Permits